Nitya-Kalloli/Travel-Crafter/README.md

-# TravelCrafter 🌐
+# Stayscout 🌐

-## Overview

 Welcome to TravelCrafter!
-This project offers fundamental features allowing users to register, create property listings, and rate other's listings.
-The application employs Mapbox to showcase precise locations, MongoDB for efficient data storage, and Cloudinary as the designated cloud service for storing images.
+This project offers essential features allowing users to register, create property listings, and rate other users' listings.
+The application employs Mapbox to showcase precise locations, MongoDB for efficient data storage, and Cloudinary for storing images.

 ## Features 🚀

 1. **User Authentication**
    - Users can sign up and log in to the platform.
-   - Sessions are managed with the help of signed cookies.
+   - Sessions are managed with signed cookies for secure authentication.

 2. **Listing Creation**
    - Registered users can create listings for properties they want to rent or share.